jbpoline/BicDay2015/talk.md

    scholarship.
 The actual scholarship is the complete software development environment and the complete set of instructions which generated the figures.""""
-   (Truer for applied math field, but also valid in Brain Imaging)
 > * Meta data capture and curation not implemented (parameters and process of data generation), no standards for meta data
 > * Computational environment packaging not used (Neurodebian VM, Docker, ...)